YanaSn0/Python/README.md

 This processes all .mp4 files in the logo folder in same folder as the script placing the watermark 5 pixels from the right and 5 pixels from the bottom.

+Ensure watermark.png is in the same folder as the videos, and FFmpeg is installed.

 python logo.py ./logo 5 5

 ## extract.py